saijdeep/Student-Hub/README.md

-🎓 Student Connect Platform

-A MERN Stack web application that helps students connect with each other and stay updated with university opportunities.
-Students can create profiles, showcase their skills and interests, make connections, chat in real-time, and explore placement & internship opportunities – all in one platform.

-🚀 Features

-✅ Student Profiles – Create and customize your profile with interests, skills, and programming languages.

-✅ Feed Page – Stay connected with updates from your connections.

-✅ Connections – Send and accept connection requests with other students.

-✅ Chatting – Real-time chat to communicate with peers.

-✅ Community Page – Explore university opportunities including:

-📌 Placements

-📌 Internships

-📌 Events & Notifications

-✅ Authentication & Logout – Secure login/logout functionality.

-🛠️ Tech Stack
-🎨 Frontend

-🌐 HTML

-🎨 CSS

-⚡ JavaScript

-🎯 Tailwind CSS

-⚡ Backend

-🖥️ Node.js

-🚀 Express.js

-🗄️ Database

-📊 MongoDB

-🔗 Full Stack

-⚛️ MERN Stack
-(MongoDB, Express, React, Node.js)

-📂 Folder Structure
-student-connect-platform/
-│-- client/      # Frontend (React + Tailwind)
-│-- server/      # Backend (Node.js + Express)
-│-- models/      # MongoDB Schemas
-│-- routes/      # API Routes
-│-- public/      # Static Files
-│-- package.json

-🔗 Deployment

-The project is deployed on GitHub Pages / Vercel / Netlify / Render / Heroku (replace with your actual deployment platform).

-🌐 Live Project: Click Here

-👩‍💻 Author
+# 🎓 Student Connect Platform

+A **MERN Stack** web application that helps students connect with each other and stay updated with university opportunities.
+Students can create profiles, showcase their skills and interests, make connections, chat in real-time, and explore placement & internship opportunities – all in one platform. 🚀

+---

+## ✨ Features

+✅ **Student Profiles** – Create and customize your profile with interests, skills, and programming languages.
+✅ **Feed Page** – Stay connected with updates from your connections.
+✅ **Connections** – Send and accept connection requests.
+✅ **Real-time Chat** – Chat with your connections directly.
+✅ **Community Page** – Explore university updates:
+   - 📌 **Placements** – Get notified about placement drives.
+   - 💼 **Internships** – Access upcoming internship opportunities.
+   - 🎉 **Events** – Stay informed about university events.
+✅ **Logout Option** – Securely log out of the platform.

+---

+## 🛠️ Tech Stack

+- **Frontend:** HTML, CSS, JavaScript, Tailwind CSS, React.js
+- **Backend:** Node.js, Express.js
+- **Database:** MongoDB
+- **Others:** MERN Architecture

+---

+## 📂 Project Structure
+Student-Connect-Platform/
+│── client/ # Frontend (React, Tailwind)
+│── server/ # Backend (Express, MongoDB)
+│── models/ # Database models
+│── routes/ # API routes
+│── public/ # Static files
+│── README.md # Project documentation

+## 📸 Screenshots (Add Later)

+You can add screenshots or a demo video link here to showcase your project.

+## 👩‍💻 Author

 Saijdeep Kaur
-📌 B.Tech CSE | MERN Stack Developer
 📧 [Your Email]
-🔗 LinkedIn
- | GitHub

-📸 Screenshots

-(Add screenshots of your project here – Homepage, Profile, Feed, Chat, etc.)
+🌐 [Portfolio/LinkedIn/GitHub]

+⭐ If you like this project, don’t forget to star the repo!